kristopherjohnson/kjchess/README.md

 `kjchess-cli` is the executable program.
 It does not provide its own GUI or command-line playing interface:  It must be run as a chess engine with GUI that implements the UCI (Universal Chess Interface) protocol.

-If you have [XBoard](https://www.gnu.org/software/xboard/) and [PolyGlot](https://chessprogramming.wikispaces.com/PolyGlot) installed, you can start a game with human as white and kjchess as black by executing this command:
+If you have [XBoard](https://www.gnu.org/software/xboard/) and [PolyGlot](https://chessprogramming.wikispaces.com/PolyGlot) installed, you can start a game by executing this command:

     make play